 Mammoth Cave, Kentucky

 I didn’t sleep the night before leaving, so to say I “woke up” at 4:30 a.m. would be misleading.
-If I wasn’t laying with eyes open, mentally running through all the things that could go wrong on my trip, I was in a half-asleep dream state.
-My dream started in the middle of time, as if I had awoken from a coma, and was more a feeling than an image.
-I knew I was married but couldn’t remember to who, or when, or how long we had been apart.
+If I wasn’t laying with eyes open, mentally running through all the things that could go wrong on my trip, I was in a half-aware dream state.
+My dream started in the middle of time, as if I had awoken from a coma, and was more of a feeling than an image.
+I knew I was married but couldn’t remember to who, or when, or how long we’d been apart.
 I didn’t know if they remembered me.
 I didn’t know why they were gone.
 I just knew I was very alone, but I wasn’t meant to be.

-Packing Darla the day before leaving
+Packing my RAV4, Darla, the day before leaving

 Meanwhile, the road ahead was not full of city tunnels, but wide two- or three-lane roads traveling each direction with grassy medians separating them and lush green spires protruding on either side.
 Driving through West Virginia, the mountains swallowed up Darla, my RAV4, as we drove through mist, fragments of clouds hanging in the crevices of the green walls.